 Vcone=13Vcylinder=13πr2hV_{\text{cone}} = \frac{1}{3}V_{\text{cylinder}} = \frac{1}{3}\pi r^2 h

-One standard derivation uses cross-sections.
-Measure height xx upward from the tip of the cone.
-At that level, the radius scales linearly, so
+One standard derivation makes that precise with cross-sections.
+Measure height xx upward from the tip; the radius scales linearly, so

 radius at height x=rhx\text{radius at height } x = \frac{r}{h}x